A to Z’s of Early Childhood

 References

-4. Perez-Escamilla, R., Segura-Perez, S., & Lott, M. (2017).
-Feeding guidelines for infants and young toddlers: a responsive parenting approach.
-Healthy Eating Research. http://healthyeatingresearch.org
+- Pérez-Escamilla, R., Segura- Pérez, S., & Lott, M. (2017).
+Feeding guidelines for infants and young toddlers: A responsive parenting approach.
+Healthy Eating Research. https://healthyeatingresearch.org/research/feeding-guidelines-for-infants-and-young-toddlers-a-responsive-parenting-approach/

 Receive Additional Support